 Courses in this category advance and build upon the skills that students develop in Fundamental Mathematics.
 Some Analytic Reasoning courses fulfill both the Fundamental Studies Mathematics and Fundamental Studies Analytic Reasoning requirements.
 This is a three-credit, one-course requirement.

 Academic Writing: The Fundamental Studies Academic Writing requirement prepares students with a foundational understanding of the writing skills needed for success in further studies at Maryland and beyond.
+As of fall 2017, students need to earn a C- or better to fulfill this requirement.
 This is a three-credit, one-course requirement.

 Professional Writing: The Fundamental Studies Professional Writing requirement strengthens writing skills and prepares students for the range of writing expected of them after graduation.
 This is a three-credit, one-course requirement.